Research Areas

-Identifying at-risk groups (e.g., LGBTQ+ populations, perinatal and postpartum women, adolescents and young adults, brides), risk factors (e.g., social media use), and protective factors (e.g., positive body image, social media literacy) for eating and body image concerns.
+• Identifying at-risk groups (e.g., LGBTQ+ populations, perinatal and postpartum women, adolescents and young adults, brides), risk factors (e.g., social media use), and protective factors (e.g., intuitive eating, social media literacy) for eating and body image concerns.

 Research Experience